bewuethr/bewuethr.github.io/2020-07-07-thinking-fast-slow-takeaways.md

 experiment seems to confirm that this kind of thing would actually have a measurable impact.

-The takeaway would be actually putting up such a picture; I'll revisit next year, I guess!
+The takeaway would be to put up such a picture for real; I'll revisit next year, I guess!

 ## Avoid biasing each other